As the inspirational speaker Bob Hooey once said: if you don’t take care of your customer, your competitor will.

 - Custom fields: if you can’t go beyond a name, address, and phone number, you will miss out on key information.
 Make sure the custom fields are easy to add, edit, and move at will.
 Also: keep an eye on providers who make you pay a premium for that must-have feature.

-- Groups, lists, and filters: what’s the point of having all that data about your contact if you can’t organize it how you want?
+- Groups, lists, and filters: what’s the point of having all that data about your contact if you can’t organise it how you want?
 Make sure your software lets you create lists and groups and that it comes with a powerful search function.

-- Pipeline management: this is simply a dashboard that will help you visualize your work.
+- Pipeline management: this is simply a dashboard that will help you visualise your work.
 Especially useful to understand progress when you move your contacts from prospects to leads and then to loyal customers.
 The dashboard should be intuitive and well-designed to understand what your next goals are at a glance.

 - Email marketing: if you’ve already got all your customer info in one place, why not use it as a base to send off your marketing emails?
 You’re simplifying your workflow, and keeping things tidy, especially if the contact management software includes prebuilt email campaign templates and automation.
 Here, you should keep an eye on the email send caps, as many providers will move you to a more expensive tier if you go over your allocated limit.